-- (a) at least 15 units of graduate courses2, - (b) the Candidacy Examination, - (c) the thesis proposal defence, - (d) The IPL module on "General Safety", and complete the IPL module on "Introduction to Research & Thesis Writing For Engineering, Medicine & Science".
+- (a) At least 15 units of graduate courses,

+- (b) The Candidacy Examination,

+- (c) the thesis proposal defence,

+- (d) The IPL module on "General Safety", and complete the IPL module on "Introduction to Research & Thesis Writing For Engineering, Medicine & Science" or "Thesis Writing Workshop For Engineering, Medicine & Science".
+Students who are prescribed laboratory safety training shall take the courses and, where appropriate, examinations in their first year of study, with effect from the 2022-23 intake.

-Note 2: Students admitted in 2017-18 and thereafter can take at most 15% of the course unit requirement at undergraduate level, which can also be counted towards the course requirements for advancing to post-candidacy stage.
+Note 2: Students admitted in 2018-19 and thereafter can take at most 15% of the course unit requirement at undergraduate level, which can also be counted towards the course requirements for advancing to post-candidacy stage.

-C. Ph.D.
+- C. Ph.D.
 Student (Post-candidacy)

-- 1. Coursework Requirement - (a) Lecture courses:
+- 1. Coursework Requirement

+- (a) Lecture courses: